SensingClues/correlaid-environmental-time-series/README.md

 ### Laching a specific service

-Note that in this project there are multiple docker container.
+Note that in this project there are multiple docker containers.
 One for development, including jupyter notebooks, and another for running a shiny app.
 It is possible to build and launch a single service at a time.
 For example, to launch jupyter;

 ```
 docker-compose up --build jupyter